ibexa/documentation-developer/docs/tutorials/extending_admin_ui/3b_adding_edit_button_content_list.md

     If you cannot see the results or encounter an error, clear the cache and reload the application.

-At this point you should see the edit button beside each content item in the content list.
+At this point you should see the edit button beside each Content item in the content list.
-Select the edit button to change your content items.
+Select the edit button to change your Content items.

 ![Edit button in content list](img/content_list_edit.png "Edit button in content list")